rguderlei/spray-example/README.md

 crashed under heavy load.
 That is not tolerable in any serious system.
 Fiddling with akka settings doesn't help (or I couln't figure out how to configure everything correctly).

-Then I switched to the pre request pattern.
+Then I switched to the [per request pattern](https://github.com/NET-A-PORTER/spray-actor-per-request).
 That solved the performance and stability problems for me as the blocking part of the system is encapsulated in a separate Actor per request.
 The overall performance is quite good now.
 Reading access gets up to 2000 req/s on a i5, which is quite nice.

+## Workarounds

+Dates in the domain model are currently java.sql.Timestamps and not java.util.Dates.
+The problem is that Squeryl is mapping java.util.Dates to SQL Dates thus loosing the time portion.
+Unfortunately, json4s requires the time portion to serialize/deserialize java.util.Dates.
+Alternatively, one can change the database mapping.

 ## Building
 The project is built using sbt.
 Use